Air Quality Enforcement Services:

 Dry Cutting concrete without watering or controlling the dust.

 Open burning is anytime a fire is lit outdoors.
-The City of Cleveland, Cuyahoga County and the State of Ohio have adopted rules that place limitations what can/cannot be burned in order to protect citizens from exposure to smoke.
+The City of Cleveland, Cuyahoga County and the State of Ohio have adopted rules that place limitations what can/cannot be burned in order to protect residents from exposure to smoke.
 There are a few exceptions to the rules and permits can be obtained in certain circumstances.
 The following materials can never be burned in Cuyahoga County: yard waste, materials containing rubber and/or other types of petroleum products, pressure treated or painted wood, garbage of any kind, and dead animals.

 Burning yard waste and tree trimmings